10th October is World Mental Health Day

 World Mental Health Day is an opportunity for people to talk about what needs to be done to make mental health care a reality and to break down stigmas attached to mental health issues.

-In 2016 the campaign is focused around psychological first aid, raising awareness about how we can psychologically and socially support people who are coping with traumatic events.
+In 2017 the campaign is focused around mental health in the workplace, raising awareness about how we can support people who are coping with depression and support mental health at work.

 Mental health impacts us all.
 In the UK, one in four adults and one in ten children struggle with mental health each year.
 This can have a huge impact on their ability to work, get through the day and sustain relationships.